The Bluebird (one word) isn't the only blue bird. It isn't even

 Short, thick bill.
 Brilliant, irridescent blue all over; female dull brown.
 Crown is darker blue with purple tint.
 Wings and tail have black edges.

 E from middle of US, parts of SW

 Larger, upper breast, throat and chin are white with streaks.
 Head is blue with a gray mask and narrow white eyebrow.
 No crest, long tail.

 Santa Cruz Island, CA

-Cinnamon-brown breast and sides, white belly.
+Cinnamon-brown breast and sides, white belly (breast very like an Eastern Bluebird).
 Wings have a white wing bar.
 Short, thick bill, longer tail.
 Breeding male has bright blue head and back with red chest and white belly like Eastern and Western Bluebirds.